In partnership with The CRANE Database, CLAPA is pleased to publish the findings of their 2020 summary report for patients, parents and carers below.

 This is called data linkage.
 It gives CRANE more information about the treatments that children with a cleft receive, as well as the outcomes of these treatments.
-For example, children’s educational assessments tell us about their speech, language and hearing, which may be influenced by the healthcare they receive.

 - This information is difficult to record by asking parents/carers directly or at a clinic, as this may not be easy to remember in detail.
 For example, the precise dates of each of their child’s surgical treatments.

 - Allowing CRANE to link to this information in children’s official records is voluntary and parents/carers and their child are free to withdraw their child’s information from the database at any time, without giving any reason, and without this affecting the treatment that they receive.

 No ‘data linkage’ information is collected without the consent of parents/carers.
 Children and their families cannot be identified from CRANE’s findings and publications.

 If you want to find out more about the other sources of data already collected and stored about your child, please read our CRANE Database Linkage Leaflet.

 What we know about children born in 2019 with a cleft lip and/or palate